 Hospitals and doctors’ offices depend on the important work of medical lab technicians.
 These professionals are a critical component of a well-functioning healthcare facility.
 They work under the supervision of physicians, lab managers or lab technologists to conduct lab tests on specimens.
 The work they do behind-the-scenes helps doctors detect diseases or illnesses and determine treatment options.

-Though you may not frequently come into contact with an MLT as a patient, it doesn’t mean they don’t play a crucial role on the medical team.
-If you do encounter an MLT, he or she will likely be donning a full lab coat, mask, gloves and goggles while collecting or handling specimens for testing.
+Though you may not frequently come into contact with a medical lab tech as a patient, it doesn’t mean they don’t play a crucial role in your medical care.
+If you do encounter a lab tech, they will likely be donning a full lab coat, mask, gloves and goggles while collecting or handling specimens for testing.

 Now let’s get into some more specific job duties.

 What does a medical lab technician do exactly?